 Plant sweet clover in the fall between October 15 and November 15.
 Broadcast 12 to 15 pounds of inoculated seed per acre.
 If a precision planter such as a drill is used, the seeding rate can be lowered to 8 to 10 pounds per acre.
 Seed should be planted no deeper than ¼ to ½ inch deep.
 Inoculant (nitrogen fixing bacteria) should be applied at three times the rate recommended by the manufacturer to ensure good nodulation.
 Use a commercial sticker or syrup (mixed with water) to stick the inoculant to the seed.
 Buy the sticker when you buy the inoculant.
 If too much sticker is applied, the seed may need to be dried so that they will flow through the planting equipment, but the drying will need to be on a tarp under shade.
-Otherwise direct sunlight will kill the nitrogen-fixing bacteria in the inoculant.
-Another option is to add some materials to the seed, such as cottonseed meal or similar material,to absorb the excess moisture.
 Plant on a well-prepared, moist, and firmed seedbed or on a closely grazed pasture sod.
 A cultipacker type seeder, cyclone seeder, or conventional grain drill with small seed box attachment can be used on the prepared seedbed.
 On a pasture sod, use a "pasture drill" or a broadcast seeder and a drag or a light disc plus a roller if available.
 Volunteer stands of sweetclover may occur if sufficient seed shattered and fell to the ground in the previous season.
 In October, the pasture grass should be grazed short in order to allow the volunteer seedlings to establish.

 Hay—Sweetclover should not be harvested for hay or silage in Florida because it contains a chemical compound called coumarin which, when sweetclover hay molds, converts to dicoumarol.
 Dicoumarol, a compound commonly used in rat poison, causes internal bleeding in livestock.

-Green Manure—Sweetclover was used as a green manure and cover crop in the past, but with the advent of cheap nitrogen fertilizer this use has declined.
+Green Manure—Sweetclover was used as a green manure and cover crop in the past, and now with increasing costs of nitrogen fertilizer, it might become popular again.
 If plowed under in March it will stimulate growth of the following crop.
 Also, in pastures some extra nitrogen is left for the grass to use as the clover disappears.
 Do not use sweetclover as a cover crop on land planted to winter or spring vegetables since sweetclover produces hard seed that can remain in the soil for many years and volunteer in future crops.